Shuhhh/Maze-Game/README.md

 # Technologies:

-Java, GUI made with JavaFX and CSS.

-Using Bridge design pattern, and search algorithms.
+* Object-oriented programming, Bridge design pattern, and search algorithms.

+* Compress and decompress algorithm.

-Using a software architectural pattern: Model–view–viewmodel (MVVM)
+* a software architectural pattern: Model–view–viewmodel (MVVM)

+* programmed in Java, GUI made with JavaFX and CSS.

-# How to run the project
+# How you should run the project

 1. Clone or download the project.
 2. To run the project go to src folder, then run Main class.**